conacts/obsidian/123 Graphs and Trees.md

 In any undirected graph, there is an even number of verticies to the odd degree

 > Is there a graph with eight verticies of degrees 1, 1, 2, 2, 4, 4, 5?
 > **ANS:** It is not possible.
 Computing the total degree of the graph, we get 19 degrees and only 7 elements in the set.
-Based on [[123 Linked Lists, Graphs and Trees#Degree of Undirected Verticies|degree of undirected verticies]], this is **not possible**.
+Based on [[123 Graphs and Trees#Degree of Undirected Verticies|degree of undirected verticies]], this is **not possible**.
 > ---
 > In a group of 7 people, is it possible for each person to have exactly 3 friends?
 > **ANS:** No, it is not possible since if we assume each person has 3 friends we would have a degree of 21.
-This is impossible since [[123 Linked Lists, Graphs and Trees#Degree of Undirected Verticies|degree of undirected verticies]]
+This is impossible since [[123 Graphs and Trees#Degree of Undirected Verticies|degree of undirected verticies]]

 ##### Isolated Vertex